Rometta Marea derailment: Inquiry

 The derailment, according to the first Polizia Ferroviaria survey, was caused by a critical failure of a switch.
 Initial reports blaming the accident on bridge collapse were found erroneous.
 The hypothesis of a bogie failure was considered and rejected by railway technicians.
 Bogies underwent a periodic check just one month before, and achieved just 6 thousand kilometers after the routine checks.
 Two inquiries, a technical one and a judiciary one, were set up.
 Many engineers serving on the line were questioned by railway police; most of them reported (as some of them did before the accident to supervisors) anomalous shocks and quivering around the switches near the Semenzara bridge.
 These early reports alerted the local chief technician, who stressed the need for a line check with the national administration.
 This led to maintenance works on the line, which were completed just three days before the accident, bringing the speed limit back to 120 km/h from the temporary limit of 60 km/h.

 Concetta Crescenti, wife of the deceased engineer Nania, told the inquirers that her husband frequently complained to her about the wobbling while crossing that area.
 Maintenance works found and fixed many problems in the old railway equipment, including some broken wooden sleepers and rail misalignment.

-Tampering with evidences

-A railwayman based in Rometta submitted a report to the general management, claiming that minutes after the disaster he spotted people tampering with the railroad switch that probably caused the tragedy.
-The suspects were seen replacing a railway bracket on the spot where the train left the rail, allegedly removing proof of a potential cause of the disaster.

-Trenitalia, the railway operator, alerted the police and detectives about the report, and the railwayman was questioned.
-Photos of the scene were examined, but no evidence of tampering was found.

 Aftermath

 Since the line was only equipped with a single track, daily traffic between Palermo and Messina was disrupted for several days.
 Skid signs were recorded on the rails meters before the derailment, pointing to a sub-optimal condition of the rails.
 Ferrovie dello Stato suspended its advertising campaign in the days following the tragedy.
 The train wreckage was left at the track side until 2004, when Police removed the seals protecting evidences and the engine, along with three coaches, was moved in a nearby location, and is still there.